 3 hours by ferry

 Located about three hours from Singapore in Indonesia’s Riau Islands, Telunas Private Island combines the sun, sand, and sea with resort comforts and no airport time: perfect for an easy family holiday.
+We liked it so much, we went back for a second time!
 Fun for little ones doesn’t include pushing a start button on a TV – they’ll get to build sandcastles, go fishing, try stand-up paddling, and take out a kayak.
 Parents can indulge in a variety of spa and massage treatments.
 The sister property, Telunas Beach Resort on Sugi Island is a more economical option and designed with large groups in mind.

 About an hour by ferry